 Her first volume of poetry Contrary Infatuations (Frontenac House, Quartet 2007) was shortlisted for two prestigious awards in 2008.
 She is also the author of the memoir Bibi – A Life in Clay (Prairie Art Gallery, 2009).
 With Edmonton poet Angela Kublik, she is the co-publisher of House of Blue Skies, and co-editor of the bestselling anthologies Writing the Land – Alberta Through its Poets (2008) and Home and Away – Alberta Poets Muse on the Meaning of Home (2010).

-Dymphny is a founding member of the RE:act Art & Community Collective, and currently serves as the Vice President of the League of Canadian Poets Council.
+Dymphny is a founding member of the RE:act Art & Community Collective, and currently serves as President of the League of Canadian Poets Council.

 Tyler B. Perry works as a junior high teacher, and his first book of poetry, Lessons in Falling (2010, B House Publications), explores the world of school, drawing its inspiration from the events, personalities and physical surroundings he encounters in his daily work.
 Tyler is an active presence in Calgary’s poetry community, and along with a small group of poets, organizes and hosts the Ink Spot Collective monthly poetry slam.
 He was captain of the 2010 Calgary poetry slam team and has performed his work at venues across the city.
 Tyler is an MFA candidate at UBC and continues residing in Calgary with his wife and two young children.